titoiride/ALaDyn/doc/input_data_guide.md

 100.0,  0.8
  tmax,  cfl
 ```
-+ `tmax` is the relative time (in fs) that the simulation is going to be evolved.
++ `tmax` is the relative time (in μm, because it is multiplied by *c*) that the simulation is going to be evolved.
 Being relative, it's going to be added to the time eventually already reached before the restart.
-In case of a PWFA simulation, `tmax` is a distance (in μm), not a time.
+To obtain the time in fs, you have to divide it by 0.299792458 [speed of light in μm/fs]
 + `cfl` is the Courant–Friedrichs–Lewy parameter ( [Wikipedia CFL-parameter page](http://en.wikipedia.org/wiki/Courant%E2%80%93Friedrichs%E2%80%93Lewy_condition) )